carbonplan/msft-public-data/mtbs.md

 Images are stored in cloud optimized GeoTIFF format.

-A complete Python example of accessing and plotting a MTBS data is available in the notebook provided under “data access”.
+A complete Python example of accessing and plotting MTBS data is available in the notebook provided under “data access”.